CarInsurance.com Insights

 The four main types of car insurance are:

-• Collision coverage: Collision covers damage to your car.
-It pays out only up to the actual cash value of your car.
+• Collision coverage: Collision coverage covers damage to your car.
+It pays out only up to the car’s actual cash value.
 If your vehicle is old, you may not need this optional protection.

 • Comprehensive insurance: Comprehensive, or “other than collision,” covers theft and damage to your car from hail, floods, fire, vandalism and animal strikes.
 Like collision coverage, this will pay you up to the amount the insurance company values your car.
-You may not need extra coverage if you drive an older vehicle.
+You may not need extra coverage if you drive an older vehicle or if your car is paid off.

 Also, choose your deductible.
-Remember that if you have a claim, that deductible will be your out-of-pocket expense to repair or replace your car.
+Remember that if you have a claim, the deductible will be your out-of-pocket expense for repairing or replacing your car.
 You’ll have to pay the deductible each time you file a claim.
 Choose an amount that you can pay from savings — your car won’t be repaired until you pay your share.

 Step 3: Gather information about drivers and vehicles